 Rugby Corset Co.
 Ltd became R & W H Symington.

 1893 A horse-drawn steam fire engine manufactured by the Fire Appliances Manufacturing Co. of Northampton,was added to the Voluntary Fire Brigade’s equipment.

 1895 Rugby Urban District Council created, taking over the functions of the Rugby Local Board of Health.

 Benn School opened in Craven Road for up to 500 children.

-Boots the Chemist established in High Street; now in Clock Towers shopping area.
+Boots the Chemist established in High Street; removed in 1979 to the new shopping centre.

 Rugby Town and Trade Improvement Association was dissolved.

 1896 Willans and Robinson Works established, off Newbold Road.

 North-East Tower and Spire added to St Andrew's Church.

 1898 Town’s first telephone exchange opened in Little Church Street by the National Telephone Company on January 6.

 Salvation Army Citadel opened in Castle Street.

 1899 Great Central Railway and Station in Hillmorton Road opens.

 British Thomson-Houston Co.
 (BTH) buy theirfirst plot of land in Mill Road.

 Willans’ Works fully operational, later becoming English Electric, GEC and then Alstom.